HojunYou/ResumeAgent/README.md

     ```
 - The agent will then:
     1. Load your resume from `data/full_resume.pdf`.
-    (Optional) Scrap job posts from Linkedin if `--need_update`.
     2. Load job postings from `outputs/JobPosts_{position}.csv`.
     3. Compare, rank, and filter the jobs using OpenAI API.
     4. Save the top jobs (with a score above a threshold) to `outputs/TargetJobs_{position}.csv`.
     5. Generate tailored LaTeX resumes in the `tailored_resumes/` directory.
-- You can customize the file paths using command-line arguments.
-See `python main.py --help` for more details.

 ### Weekly Update Mode (Planned)
 - Run: `python main.py weekly-update ...`